| Obesity means an excess

 Anti-obesity medications are prescribed

 mostly only to persons who suffer from morbid obesity.
+The most commonly used drugs are:

 * Orlistat